aikikode/adventofcode/2021/day_16/README.md

 9C0141080250320F1802104A08 produces 1, because 1 + 3 = 2 * 2.
 ```
 What do you get if you evaluate the expression represented by your hexadecimal-encoded BITS transmission?

+Your puzzle answer was 539051801941.

+Both parts of this puzzle are complete!
+They provide two gold stars: **